Bradon-Barfuss/Software-Engineering-2/README.md

   - **JSON Data Handling:** All routes accept and return JSON data, ensuring no plain text input or output.

 - **Implementation Details:**
-  - **Backend Setup:** Created a Node/Express server with MongoDB integration for storing user data and account details.
+  - **Backend Setup:** Created a Node/Express server with MongoDB for storing user data and account details.
   - **Account Management:** Implemented routes to create accounts, authenticate users, retrieve user data, and update account roles.
   - **Financial Transactions:** Developed routes for depositing, withdrawing, and transferring funds within accounts.
   - **Testing:** Utilized RESTful API tools like Postman to verify and debug the routes.
-  - **No Frontend Required:** Focused on backend functionality; frontend development is deferred to future assignments.

 ## Assignment 3: Four in a Row Game